 Assistant Mode

-This feature is currently in beta.
-Contact help@obvious.ai to request access.
+Assistant Mode is in beta.
+Email help@obvious.ai to request access.

 What Assistant Mode is